Smartphone maker Samsung backs away from planned split

 Samsung has insisted the payments were charitable contributions it was obliged to make under pressure from officials, and not bribes.

-But Kwon apologized at the meeting, saying: “We’re sorry that we have created a stir in society.”
+But Kwon apologised at the meeting, saying: “We’re sorry that we have created a stir in society.”

 The firm would review all its charitable donations, he said.
-“We’ve come to realize that our donations could be used for other purposes than we had intended.”
+“We’ve come to realise that our donations could be used for other purposes than we had intended.”

 Groups including Samsung have increasingly become objects of public scorn as criticisms mount over their management practices, including rapid promotions for family members—some of whose antics have battered the firms’ images.